TNA Impact!: Re-branding to Impact Wrestling (2011–2014)

-On October 24, 2013, TNA announced they would be returning to Universal Studios in Orlando, Florida on November 21, 2013 due to the high cost of production on the road.
-Impact tapings were filmed from soundstage 19, rather than at the original Impact Zone at soundstage 21, but there were still select tapings on the road from time to time, such as the Genesis Impact Wrestling special on January 16 and 23, 2014 from the Von Braun Center in Huntsville, Alabama.
-TNA also announced a new programming initiative called IMPACT365 - Where Action Never Ends, in which cameras provide unprecedented access to the lives of the TNA Superstars.
-This has been used to make announcements for upcoming shows and for starting new angles and storylines.
+On November 21, 2013 TNA returned to Universal Studios in Orlando, Florida due to the high cost of production on the road after being unable to cover the rising costs of taping on the road.
+Impact tapings were filmed from soundstage 19, rather than at the original Impact Zone at soundstage 21, but select shows were still taped on the road from time to time, such as the Genesis Impact Wrestling special on January 16 and 23, 2014 from Huntsville, Alabama.
+TNA also launched a new programming initiative called "IMPACT365" to advertise upcoming shows and start new angles and storylines.

 On January 30, 2014, for the first time, Impact Wrestling was broadcast live in the United Kingdom on Challenge before it aired in the United States.
 The show took place at The Hydro in Glasgow, Scotland.
-TNA announced that they will be changing soundstages at Universal Studios Florida again starting with the March 13, 2014 live broadcast of Impact Wrestling.
-The new soundstage will be soundstage 20.
+Starting with the March 13, 2014 live broadcast of Impact Wrestling, TNA changed to soundstage 20 at Universal Studios.
 Soundstage 19 and 20 were only temporary venues for Impact Wrestling tapings.
-Since June 10, 2014 TNA has taped Impact Wrestling from The Sands Casino Event Center in Bethlehem, Pennsylvania and the Manhattan Center's Grand Ballroom in New York City.
+Since June 10, 2014 TNA taped Impact Wrestling from The Sands Casino Event Center in Bethlehem, Pennsylvania and the Manhattan Center's Grand Ballroom in New York City.
 On July 17, 2014, after a poll made on the Impact Wrestling website, TNA brought back the six-sided ring permanently.

 Final months on Spike (July–December 2014)

 On July 28, 2014, TMZ reported that Spike would not renew TNA's contract, which was due to expire in September.
 The decision was reportedly triggered by TNA's decision to bring writer Vince Russo back to the company as a consultant.
 However, Mike Johnson of PW Insider who first revealed that Russo was working for TNA insists that his involvement had nothing to do with the cancellation.
 TNA president Dixie Carter and Spike subsequently released independent statements claiming that negotiations were ongoing.
-On August 14, Carter announced that Impact Wrestling would move to Wednesday nights and on August 20 announced that Impact Wrestling would continue on Spike for the remainder of 2014, adding that negotiations were still on going.
+In August, amid ongoing negotiations with Spike, Impact Wrestling moved to Wednesday nights.
 Spike spokesperson David Schwarz told The Christian Post that increasing competition from other sports programs prompted the move from Thursday nights.
 The show ceased airing new televised events after the edition of November 19 of Impact Wrestling, with the final episodes of 2014 being dedicated to Best of TNA clip shows, before resuming events on January 7, 2015 with a live show from The Manhattan Center's Grand Ballroom in New York City.
 The last episode of Impact Wrestling broadcast on Spike aired on December 24, 2014.